QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 While Cagan didn't use that  "rational expectations" version of the model, Thomas Sargent {cite}`sargent1982ends` did when he studied the Ends of Four Big Inflations in Europe after World War I.

+* this lecture {doc}`fiscal theory of the price level with adaptive expectations <cagan_adaptive>` describes  a version  of the model that does not impose "rational expectations" but instead uses what Cagan and his teacher Milton Friedman called "adaptive expectations"

+   * a reader of both lectures will notice that the algebra is easier and more streamlined in the present rational expectations version of the model
+   * this can be traced to the following source: the adaptive expectations version of the model has more endogenous variables and more free parameters

-Some of our quantitative experiments with the model are designed to illustrate how the fiscal theory explains the abrupt end of those big inflations.
+Some of our quantitative experiments with our rational expectations version of the  model are designed to illustrate how the fiscal theory explains the abrupt end of those big inflations.

 In those experiments, we'll encounter an instance of a ''velocity dividend'' that has sometimes accompanied successful inflation stabilization programs.